jwiegley/comparable/README.md

 }
 ```

-Here is an abbreviated example:
+Here is an abbreviated example of how this looks when asserting changes:

 ```rust
 assert_changes(